What's happening when your knee goes snap, crackle, and pop

 No worries: Painless clicks & pops

 Sometimes the noise is due to tiny air bubbles inside the joint fluid, which build up with changes in joint pressure.
 The bubbles make a noise when they burst.
 This is called cavitation.
 Another cause for painless popping in the knee is when the ligaments and tendons catch as they go over a bony lump within the knee —or over scar tissue—and pop when they snap back into place.
 Most of the time these noises are natural and do not mean that you will develop arthritis or be prone to injury.
-Clicks and pops are extremely common during the first year after any knee surgery.
+Knee clicking and popping are extremely common during the first year after any knee surgery.
 These are usually due to soft tissue swelling or early scar formation.
 Soft tissue massage is the trick to resolving the naturally healing tissue’s excess thickness.

 Some concern: Persistent popping with swelling, pain, catching, or grinding

-When the popping sounds are accompanied by swelling and pain, or produce a catching sensation, or the knee gives way, I worry about a possible injury within the knee.
+When the knee popping sounds are accompanied by swelling and pain, or produce a catching sensation, or the knee gives way, I worry about a possible injury within the knee.
 A physician should examine the knee to help make a clear diagnosis.

 In this case, there are several possible explanations for the popping.
 The noise and pain may be a mechanical symptom, which feels like something is caught in the knee as it moves back and forth.
 This kind of popping is often a sign that you have a meniscus tear, or that a small piece of loose cartilage is caught in the knee.
 You would most likely feel this kind of popping pain come and go.
 An exam, X-ray, and MRI will tell the definitive story.

-Painful popping can also be caused by osteoarthritis, where the smooth cartilage has worn down and the bones cause friction when they rub against one another.
+Painful knee popping can also be caused by osteoarthritis, where the smooth cartilage has worn down and the bones cause friction when they rub against one another.
 This painful popping would be more persistent.

 Another common problem that results in a popping or grinding sensation is roughness on the undersurface of the patella.
 This used to be called chondromalacia, and is often labeled as patellofemoral pain syndrome, or “runner’s knee.”
 Often you may feel the popping, grinding, or crunching more than you can hear it.
 To feel this, try squatting with your hand flat over the front of your knee.